Biranavan-P/-Biranavan-P/README.md

 - **Tools & Platforms:** Git, GitHub, Docker, TensorBoard
 - **Practices:** CI/CD, Software Engineering Best Practices

+## 📬 Connect With Me
-Feel free to explore my projects and connect with me on [GitHub](https://github.com/your-github-username) (replace 'your-github-username' with your actual GitHub username).
+Feel free to explore my projects and connect with me on Github.

-Thank you for visiting my profile!
+Thank you for visiting my profile! 😊